JefferyVin/jefferyvin.github.io/source/_posts/Mantra.md

 Firstly, Question the requirements, make the reqirements less dumb Secondly, Try to delete as much as possible (if youre note forced to put back 10% of what you delete, you are not deleting enough)
 Thirdly, Try to optimize/simplify it
 Fourthly, Any given thing can be sped up.
-However fast you think it can be doen, whatever the speed it's being done, it can be done faster.
-But you shouldnt speed things up untiol you've tried to delete it and optimize.
+However fast you think it can be done, whatever the speed it's being done, it can be done faster.
+But you shouldnt speed things up until you've tried to delete it and optimize.
 Lastly, Automate it.